-In the early fifties, as African-Americans continued their crusade for equality, they were not allowed access to the city’s municipal courses.
-Under pressure by the Fort Worth Negro Golf Association and other groups, the city built nine-hole Harmon Field for African-Americans.
-The course, located south of Greenway Park, opened June 13, 1954.
-The pond seen in the aerial photo north of the soccer fields was created as a water hazard by diverting water from a storm-drain channel.
+In the early 1950s, as African Americans continued their struggle for equality, they were not allowed access to the city’s municipal courses.
+In 1954, under pressure by the Fort Worth Negro Golf Association and other groups, the city built a nine-hole golf course for African Americans at Harmon Field.

-(Thanks and a tip of the flagstick to historian Harry Max Hill.)
+(Thanks and a tip of the flagstick to Harry Max Hill.)

 Great article.
 The clubhouse of that first (9 hole) country club (Arlington Heights) was purchased as a home when the club closed by W.G.
 Burton whose step-daughter Nanette married Amon G. Carter.
 The clubhouse…then home was eventually purchased by one of the Leonard brothers who demolished it and built his family home.
 When the Leonard home was sold and was demolished in the ‘70’s (I think) several stately homes are now on the property.

 Do you know if any good photos of Katy Lake Golf Course exist.
 I was born near Seminary South on Mason and Jones St.I Found out there was a Katy Lake course while reading Ben Hogan’s biography several years ago.